PaulCapestany/sgdocloader/README.md

 _sgdocloader_ is a command line tool that makes it easy to add JSON documents to a [Sync Gateway](https://github.com/couchbase/sync_gateway/) node.

 ## Installation
-You can [download pre-built binaries for Windows, Mac OS X, and Linux](https://github.com/PaulCapestany/sgdocloader/releases/) and place them anywhere in your _$PATH_ and you should be set.
+You can [download pre-built binaries for Mac OS X, Linux, and Windows](https://github.com/PaulCapestany/sgdocloader/releases/) and place them anywhere in your _$PATH_ and you should be set.

 If you prefer to build from source (and already have [Go installed][dee70c8e]):